-It may be possible to get riders to insure your spouse, to increase your total available coverage without a medical exam, or to convert a term life policy with an expiration date into a whole life policy that is permanent.
-Not every insurance policy offers riders, and riders may vary from company to company.
-They may also raise your premiums.
+It could be possible to get riders to insure your spouse, to increase your total available coverage without a medical exam, or to convert a term life policy with an expiration date into a whole life policy that is permanent.
+Not every insurance policy offers riders, and riders could vary from company to company.
+They could also raise your premiums.

 Be aware that riders could also offer less coverage than a separate policy would.
 To get a sense for whether a rider would meet your needs better than multiple life insurance policies, you might want to consult an insurance specialist.